 Shiatsu shows me how we can learn to recognize all the different energies in nature outside of ourselves, as well as inside.
 We can learn how to rebalance ourselves by understanding nature.
 What we see around us, we can see inside.
 It is like a little universe.
 Every season has a different vibe, a different effect on nature, on us.
 In the same way, we have different vibes inside ourselves.
 We can feel these different energies through the meridians, “energetic pathways”, running through the body.
 By feeling the meridians, we can learn how the way we are born, live, eat, work or move changes our inner seasons.
 We learn what allows a more natural flow, and what creates stagnation.

-In the way I work and touch, I combine my knowledge and natural instinct.
+In the way I work and touch, I combine my knowledge and natural intuition.
 I have studied 4 years of Iokai Shiatsu therapy combined with a 2 year program of Basic Western Medicine.
 From being born in a western society and having gone to university here, I also understand western perspectives on life.
 With the work I do, it is my intention to create a bridge between the eastern understanding in a western world.

 Since my teenage years I have been pulled towards eastern philosophy and working with the human body.
 It started from practicing martial arts, mainly Wing Chun Kung Fu for many years, where I experienced the body as an expression of art and gateway to connect to the core of life.